kehitysto/coaching-chatbot/doc/bugs.md

 <bug> b: Anteeksi, en ymmärtänyt mitä tarkoitat.

->after uder has told phone number quick reply on "Puhelin" changes to "Puhelin (lisätty)" if user click on that, bot does nothing and user has to say something to wake up the bot. same goes on "Kahvila" -> "Kahvila (lisätty) and "Skype" -> "Skype (lisätty)" if user wants to change skype account, user has to wrote "Skype" and cant click on it. also bot asks phone number again when user chooses kahvila, even though user has told the phone number.
+>after uder has told phone number quick reply on "Puhelin" changes to "Puhelin (lisätty)" if user clicks on that, bot does nothing and user has to say something to wake up the bot. same goes on "Kahvila" -> "Kahvila (lisätty) and "Skype" -> "Skype (lisätty)" if user wants to change skype account, user has to wrote "Skype". also bot asks phone number again when user chooses kahvila, even if user has told already the phone number.
-//solved, it cant handel letter ä (or ö)
+<fix> solved. bot can't handel any extra chars after legit way of communication.
+b: "Valitse tapa jolla haluat olla yhteydessä:"
+u: "Kahvilaa" (same with "Kahvila asd" so space after doesn't help) bot goes silent
+u: "haloo"
+b: "Haluatko lisätä muita tapoja olla yhteydessä"

+>Phone number can contains chars.

 >mb doesnt react on facebook "basic thumbs up". if users inputs "sticker" bot reads it and says that it doesnt understand user can also input "stickers" on names, job, age, location

->after user has added a way of communication.
+>after user has added a way of communication and doesn't want to add more.
 b: "Haluatko lisätä muita tapoja olla yhteydessä?"
 u: "emmä"
 b: "Anteeksi, en ymmärtänyt mitä tarkoitat."